GeoscienceAustralia/cloud/docs/_pages/setting_up_sub.md

    > At this point the 'Autobots' will need information about the account detailed in step 1 and the Account Number...
    > Once they have actioned the request you will receive an email to accept Consolidated Billing for the account.

-8. Clean up steps...
-[Tony to complete...]
+**8. Clean up steps**

-  > Rename your space from its account number to 'ga-aws-_____'.
+  * Rename your space from its account number to 'ga-aws-_____'.
-  > Add MFA to your root account.
+  * Add MFA to your root account.
-  > Send Root Account details to Autobots (for safekeeping) - how to do this securely??
+  * Send Root Account details to Autobots (for safekeeping).
-  > Set up Admin Account users - and discontinue use of Root Account...
+  * Set up Admin Account users and discontinue use of root account.
-  > Ensure best practice security procedures in place...

-### Setting up Continuous Delivery

-1. Make sure your code is in version control in Github or Bitbucket.
-2. Get started with your pipeline:
-  * If you're using Github, you'll be using [TravisCI](https://travis-ci.org/).
-Start by adding a .travis.yml to your repository.
-  * If you're using Bitbucket, you'll be using [Bitbucket Pipelines](https://confluence.atlassian.com/bitbucket/get-started-with-bitbucket-pipelines-792298921.html).
-This link has all the information you need to get started.
+  * Run [space-provisioner](https://bitbucket.org/geoscienceaustralia/space-provisioner/) on your new account.